jupyter-book/mystmd/docs/website-templates.md

 ## Themes bundled with MyST

-There are two templates for MyST websites, a `book-theme`, which is the default and is based loosely on JupyterBook and an `article-theme` that is designed for scientific documents with supporting notebooks.
+There are two templates for MyST websites, a `book-theme`, which is the default and is based loosely on Jupyter Book and an `article-theme` that is designed for scientific documents with supporting notebooks.
 The documentation for this site uses the `book-theme`.
 For a demonstration of the `article-theme`, you can see [an article on finite volume](https://simpeg.xyz/tle-finitevolume).

 :::::{tab-set}
 ::::{tab} Article Theme